SuyashUtekar/Question-Answering-System-using-Fine-tuned-BERT-on-CoQA-Dataset/README.md

 - **Hugging Face's Transformers Library**: For implementing the BERT model and handling tokenization.
 - **PyTorch**: Framework used for model training and evaluation.
 - **Pandas**: Used for data manipulation and handling the CoQA dataset.

+## Dataset
+The model is fine-tuned using the CoQA dataset, which can be downloaded from Stanford's CoQA page.
+The dataset is used to train and test the model on conversational question-answering tasks.

+## Usage
+Once the dependencies are installed, you can run the notebook to train and evaluate the model.

+- **Data Loading and Preprocessing**: The CoQA dataset is loaded, and preprocessing steps are applied to format the data into a suitable form for training.
+- **Fine-tuning BERT**: The pre-trained BERT model is fine-tuned on the CoQA dataset to adapt to the conversational QA task.
+- **Model Evaluation**: After training, the model’s performance is evaluated using various metrics based on the CoQA dataset.

+## Evaluation Metrics
+The performance of the model is evaluated using the F1 score and Exact Match (EM) metrics, commonly used for question answering tasks.
+These metrics help measure how accurately the model answers the questions compared to the ground truth.